BulkGate/woosms/README.md

  * Upload the `woosms-sms-module-for-woocommerce` folder to `/wp-content/plugins/` directory via FTP
  * Upload the full ZIP file via **WordPress Admin > Plugins > Add New** and **Upload Plugin** with the file you downloaded with **Choose File**
  2. Plugin activation
- * Activate plugin through *Plugins* menu on WordPress Administration Panel
+ * Activate the plugin through *Plugins* menu on WordPress Administration Panel
 3. Service registration
- * Fill in the registration form, verify your phone number and accept terms & conditions to successfully create BulkGate account
+ * Fill in the registration form, verify your phone number and accept terms & conditions to successfully create a BulkGate account
 4. Language option
  * Click "Settings" in the main menu.
 Choose your language and click Save